kanaria69/Mainecoco/README.md

-## I heard there was a new store called Moderation.
-They have everything there
+## What do you call a group of disorganized cats?
+A cat-tastrophe.